PASSIONLab/BELLA/README.md

 # BELLA - Berkeley Efficient Long-Read to Long-Read Aligner and Overlapper

 BELLA is a computationally-efficient and highly-accurate long-read to long-read aligner and overlapper.
 BELLA implements a k-mer seed based approach for finding overlaps between pairs of reads.
 The feasibility of this approach has been demonstrated through a mathematical model based on Markov chains.
 To achieve fast overlapping without sketching, BELLA exploits sparse matrix-matrix multiplication and utilizes high-performance software and libraries developed for this sparse matrix subroutine.
 BELLA applies a simple yet novel procedure for pruning k-mers.
 We demonstrated that this reliable k-mer selection procedure retains nearly all valuable information with high probability.
 Our overlap detection has been coupled with state-of-the-art [seed-and-extend banded-alignment methods](https://github.com/seqan/seqan).
-BELLA attains high recall.

 ## Getting Started